 Behavioral therapy is another approach, training you to delay ejaculation.
 The stop-squeeze technique, for example, is designed to help you better sense when you’re about to ejaculate.

 After stimulating your penis until you’re close to ejaculating, your partner squeezes your penis so that your erection subsides, along with the feeling that you’re about to ejaculate.

-By becoming more aware of this feeling, you may learn to control the pace of arousal and ejaculation yourself.
+By becoming more aware of this feeling, you may learn to manage the pace of arousal and ejaculation yourself.

-These numbing agents are usually applied to the head of the penis about half an hour before sexual activity.
+These numbing agents are usually applied to the head of the penis about 30 minutes before sexual activity.
 It should be washed off shortly before intercourse if you’re having sex without a condom or other barrier method.